xuanluo0113/cs598_f22_project/README.md

 ### Preprocessing code

-Preprocessing code and libraries are in `data_processing` folder and can be retrieved using `data_processing.load_data` command.
+Preprocessing code and libraries are in `data_processing.py` and can be retrieved using `data_processing.load_data` command.

 ### Training & Evalue code